CSCfi/csc-user-guide/docs/cloud/fgci/fgci-grid-certificates.md

     created by your home organization, not by CSC.
 Typically this is the user account you use to log in to local university network.

-    If you get error message saying  _You are not allowed to self enroll_, then your home organization is not yet compatible with the Sertigo portal and you should contact local network management to fix this issue.
+    If you get error message saying  _You are not allowed to self enroll_, then your home organization is not yet compatible with the Sertigo Certificate Manager and you should contact local network administrators to fix this issue.

 4. In the Digital certificate enrollment page, check that your personal information is correct.